 – Mindy Moore, AICP, Planner

 I’m blessed to bring 2D designs to life.
 I can convey existing and proposed scenarios, creating a virtual bridge between design and reality.
 Through digital models, engineers can identify potential areas for safety and design improvement and public communication is improved to those impacted by a project.

 The McFarland School District athletic field project featured several new site improvements including a new track and synthetic turf athletic field.
 Our client was enthusiastic throughout the project and very happy during the final walk-through.
 I have great pride and sense of accomplishment knowing future student athletes will benefit from this project.

 I was humbled during a public meeting for the Mormon Trek Boulevard lane conversion project.
 A woman in the crowd praised city staff and our team for making pedestrian safety a priority.
 She lost her daughter during a car crash on this same roadway.
 I hang on to this memory and it drives me, in our firm pursuit of increasing community safety.

 – Dax Suntken, EI, Civil Engineer

-Encouraging Snyder & Associates employees to consider their Realization of Impact (ROI) on projects provides our team the time to reflect on and take pride in their contributions, as they continue enabling our clients to overcome evolving 21st century challenges.
-The following individuals were also recognized during our annual employee recognition and continue to be valuable members of our firm.
+Encouraging Snyder & Associates employees to consider their realization of impact on projects provides our team the time to reflect on and take pride in their contributions, as they continue enabling our clients to overcome evolving 21st century challenges.